 Dr. Chris McCarthy is a former NHS Consultant Physiotherapist and now Associate Professor at Manchester School of Physiotherapy, Manchester Metropolitan University.

 Dr. Alex Benham (Publicity Support)

 Dr. Benham is a Senior Lecturer in Physiotherapy at the University of Huddersfield.
 His PhD was in pain management, and this was followed by post-doctoral positions working on trials into mirror therapy and into physical activity in different service user groups, particularly stroke and frailty.

 Becky is a clinical academic at Liverpool School of Tropical Medicine(LSTM) and an honorary consultant respiratory physio at Liverpool University Hospitals Foundation Trust.

 Dr. Noor is a Physical Therapist from Pakistan with diverse experiences as an academician, clinician and a researcher who has served in Public and Private sectors Academic Institutions and Private Healthcare providers.

-Dr. Jenni Naisby (Executive Officer)
+Dr. Jenni Naisby (Committee Support Team)

 Dr Jenni Naisby is a physiotherapist and Senior Lecturer in Physiotherapy.